kyshott/kyshott/README.md

 **I am currently a student at Wentworth Institute of Technology in Boston, MA.
 I am pursuing a B.S. in Computer Science with minors in Data Science, Physics, and Applied Mathematics.**

-**I am particularly interested in and am working to improve my skills in game development, software engineering, machine learning/data science and applied math.**
+**I am particularly interested in and am working to improve my skills in game development, software engineering, embedded systems, physics, data science and mathematics.**

-**AI ethics is a very important topic to me, and I am committed to spreading the message of using AI responsibly in a way that is both environmentally friendly and respectful of other professions and art.**

-**There are currently two main projects I am working on - a fully fledged 3D FPS Game in the Godot engine + C# .NET Framework, and a 2D Game Engine made with C++ and SDL2.**

 <br>